griffinfoster/griffinfoster.github.io/_posts/2017-03-24-Sensitivity_to_ETI_RADAR.md

 ![png](https://griffinfoster.github.io/assets/img/Sensitivity_to_ETI_RADAR_files/Sensitivity_to_ETI_RADAR_32_1.png)

-It is reasonable for a Klystron, such as that used in the Arecibo RADAR, to cover a bandwidth that is a few precent of the central transmission frequency, and other transmitters can cover a range of fractional bandwidths ([13](https://en.wikipedia.org/wiki/Klystron), [14](http://www.radartutorial.eu/08.transmitters/Radar%20Transmitter.en.html)).
+It is reasonable for a Klystron, such as that used in the Arecibo RADAR, to cover a bandwidth that is a few percent of the central transmission frequency, and other transmitters can cover a range of fractional bandwidths ([13](https://en.wikipedia.org/wiki/Klystron), [14](http://www.radartutorial.eu/08.transmitters/Radar%20Transmitter.en.html)).
 Powers of 10's of MW is reasonable for a high power RADAR transmitter, but it should be noted that increasing the power of a Klystron also increases the bandwidth ([15](https://books.google.co.za/books/about/Radar_Handbook_Third_Edition.html?id=76uF2Xebm-gC)).

 Now, let us consider the current Breakthrough Listen observation strategy.
 A typical observation is 5 minutes of a target source (Source A), 5 minutes on a nearby secondary source (Source B1), back to Source A, then to a new secondary source (Source B2), back to Source a, and then finally to a third secondary source (Source B3).
 This strategy is used to mitigate human-made RFI.